cedar: Optimized and Unified Machine Learning Input Data Pipelines: Optimization and Dynamic Scaling

 The \texttt{Optimizer} requires a core set of statistics.
-These include the throughput $tput_{base}$ of the baseline plan, $G_{base}$, which executes the un-optimized \texttt{DataSet} \textit{locally} (i.e., within a single \texttt{Driver} Python process).
+These include the throughput $tput_{base}$ of the baseline plan, $G_{base}$, which executes the un-optimized pipeline \textit{locally} (i.e., within a single \texttt{Driver} Python process).
 For each \texttt{Pipe} $p$, the \texttt{Optimizer} also requires the average latency to process a sample, $lat_{base}(p)$, and its average input and output sample sizes, $size_{in}(p)$ and $size_{out}(p)$, respectively.
 Finally, for each \texttt{Variant} $v$ available for $p$, the \texttt{Optimizer} requires the average \texttt{DataSet} throughput achieved by offloading only $p$ to $v$, $tput_{v}(p)$.
-If statistics are insufficient (e.g., from a previous job), the \texttt{Optimizer} runs a short profiling job.
+If statistics are insufficient (e.g., from a previous job) or performance characteristics are different (e.g., the infrastructure changes), the \texttt{Optimizer} runs a short profiling job.